Heading to Darwin? Here’s what you should see, do and eat in Australia’s Top End.

 Wander through the markets, grab a bite to eat and head to the beach to watch the sunset.
 When the sun goes down, keep an eye out for the fire twirlers and don’t miss one of Mick’s Whips shows.

 Where to eat

-Boatshed Coffee House:
+Boatshed Coffee House

-A local café on Stuart Highway.
+A local café on the Stuart Highway.
 Get in early so you don’t miss out on the cold drip coffee.
 They’ve got great food with an ever-changing menu and some very scrumptious pastries and cakes.

-Laneway Specialty Coffee:
+Laneway Specialty Coffee

 One of my favourites in town.
 Great food, great wine, great service and great gluten-free options.

 Darwin isn’t short of a bar or two to quench your thirst…

 A contemporary cocktail bar serving all your favourites (make sure you try their Espresso Martini).
 It’s a good spot for an afternoon beverage or two.

 Stone House Wine Bar & Kitchen